cloudnativegeo/cloudnativegeo.org/content/blog/20230906-mastering-cng-scott.md

 ### Can you take us through the process of how you learned and familiarized yourself with these cloud-native tools?
 Were there any particular resources or experts that played a significant role in your learning journey?

 Read the fine manual, right?
 Both [Flatgeobuf](http://flatgeobuf.org/) and [georaster-layer-for-leaflet](https://github.com/GeoTIFF/georaster-layer-for-leaflet) API's have fully functional examples and documentation.
 GDAL has notoriously good documentation for all of its supported formats and utilities.
-With that, it's a matter of reading the documentation, studying those examples, and through trial and error, adapting it to your own needs.
+With that, it's a matter of reading the documentation, studying those examples and through trial and error, adapting it to your own needs.

 In the larger context of cloud-native and geo-spatial, when people like Even Rouault, Daniel DuFour, Paul Ramsey, Chris Holmes, Matthias Mohr, Howard Butler, et al, post on social media or mailing lists, I lean forward to listen.
 The geo-spatial community is fortunate to have so many smart/creative individuals.
 Oh, and what would any of us be without Google?